John Wayne Airport: History

 Nonstop flights reached Salt Lake City in 1976–77 (Hughes DC-9s), Denver in 1982 (Frontier MD-80s), Dallas/Fort Worth in 1983 (American MD-80s), Chicago–O'Hare in 1986 (AirCal 737-300s), and New York–Kennedy in 1991 (America West 757-200s).

 After the Orange County Airport was renamed John Wayne Airport on June 20, 1979, the John Wayne Associates commissioned sculptor Robert Summers to create a bronze statue of "the Duke".
 The 9 ft statue, created at Hoka Hey Foundry in Dublin, Texas, was dedicated to the County on November 4, 1982.
 Today, the bronze statue is in the Thomas F. Riley Terminal on the Arrival Level.

 In 1990, the Thomas F. Riley Terminal opened.
 The aging 29000 sqft Eddie Martin Terminal was replaced with a modern 337900 sqft facility.
 The new facility included 14 loading bridges, four baggage carousels, wide-open spaces and distinct roadside arrival and departure levels.
 In 1994, the then-unused Eddie Martin Terminal was demolished.

 In the late 1990s and early 2000s, a new, larger airport was proposed for the nearby site of the then recently closed El Toro Marine Corps Air Station.
 However, after a series of political battles, combined with significant opposition from residents in the vicinity of El Toro, the proposal was defeated, and no new airport was built.

 In 2011, additional terminal space was added and existing terminals were refreshed as part of a $543 million expansion project.
 A new Terminal C with six additional gates was built along with dedicated commuter gate areas in the new Terminal C and new commuter facilities in Terminal A. A new parking lot C was added along with additional support facilities such as a Central Utility plant.

-In June 2020, a name change was requested, due to comments the actor made believed to be in support of white supremacy to Playboy in a 1971 interview.
+In June 2020, following the murder of George Floyd, the change of the airport's name back to Orange County Airport was demanded by activists, due to comments the actor had made in support of white supremacy in a 1971 Playboy interview.

-In September 2020, Orange County officials have planned to end all of JSX operations at SNA on January 1, 2021, stating it is "no longer welcomed".
-This announcement prompted the airline to seek support from customers, encouraging them to contact the Orange County officials for reconsideration in order for the airline to continue operations at Orange County.
-Since December 2020, the airline has filed a lawsuit against the airport, stating that it has "refused to offer any accommodations" to the airline.
-It stated that the airport "discriminatorily chose" to terminate the airline's operations at SNA "in favor of two large airlines [Spirit and Allegiant Airlines]..." which the former already operates the same flights to Las Vegas, Reno, and Oakland.
-Shortly afterwards, the airline won a temporary restraining order, preventing the airport officials from terminating the airline's operations in which a spokeswoman said the airport will comply.
+In September 2020, Orange County officials announced they planned to end all of carrier JSX operations at the airport on January 1, 2021, stating it is "no longer welcomed" [sic].
+Following the announcement, the airline sought support from its customers, encouraging them to contact the Orange County officials and demand that the airline is allowed to continue operations at John Wayne.
+In December 2020, the airline filed a lawsuit stating that the airport has "refused to offer any accommodations" to JSX and "discriminatorily chose" to terminate the airline's operations at John Wayne "in favor of two large airlines [Spirit and Allegiant Airlines]," of which the former already operates the same flights as JSX to Las Vegas, Reno, and Oakland.
+Shortly after, the airline won a temporary restraining order that prevented the airport authorities from terminating the airline's operations, with which an airport spokeswoman stated the airport would comply.